 -Check yourself that your motorcycle is in a good condition.
 You will be riding it and not your mechanic.

 -Start slowly and then gradually increase your tempo.

--For any questions or clarifications come to us for help or to any of the more experienced riders.
-We all needed advices when we started riding in the track.
+-For any questions or clarifications come to us for help or refer to the more experienced riders.
+We all needed advice when we started riding in the track.

 -Strain your muscles in the morning.